deinstapel/eks-rolling-update/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to eks-rolling-update, hosted in the [HelloFresh Organization](https://github.com/hellofresh) on GitHub.
+The following is a set of guidelines for contributing to eks-rolling-update, hosted in the [deinstapel Organization](https://github.com/deinstapel) on GitHub.

 These are just guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [engineering@hellofresh.com](mailto:engineering@hellofresh.com).
+Please report unacceptable behavior to the project maintainers.

-We accept contributions via Pull Requests on [Github](https://github.com/hellofresh/eks-rolling-update/pulls).
+We accept contributions via Pull Requests on [Github](https://github.com/deinstapel/eks-rolling-update/pulls).

+**Please make sure to select the correct base repository (deinstapel/eks-rolling-update) when creating a pull request against this fork!**

 ## How Can I Contribute?